u-ashikov/CameraBazaar/README.md

 ## Getting Started

-Just download or clone the repository an run it in Visual Studio on your local machine.
+Just download or clone the repository and run it in Visual Studio on your local machine.

 ## Features